 Contact lenses come in an extensive variety of types and materials, and we offer a full range in our Mississauga optical store.
-Our eye doctors strive to help you enjoy the comfort, crisp vision and convenience of contact lenses.
-If you’ve never worn contacts before or you need a follow-up exam, please reserve your contact lens eye exam and fitting with our eye doctor.
+Our optometrists strive to help you enjoy the comfort, crisp vision and convenience of contact lenses.
+If you’ve never worn contacts before or you need a follow-up contact lens exam, please reserve your contact lens eye exam and fitting with our Mississauga Optometrists.

 There’s no such thing as one type of contact lens that is suitable for every individual.
 Our Mississauga optometrist will perform a thorough eye exam to determine the ideal lenses for your eyes and to inspect for any pre-existing conditions that could interfere with wearing contacts.
 With cutting-edge technology, we will measure your eyes precisely to prescribe contact lenses with a perfect fit!
 If you have a vision prescription or ocular condition that categorizes you as hard-to-fit, we’ll work with you patiently to determine which contact lenses will be most comfortable.